Callirhoë (Calydonian woman): Mythology

 Callirhoë was a beautiful maiden living in Calydon, a city-state in southwestern Greece, who attracted the attention of Coresus, a priest of Dionysus Calydonius.
 But Coresus' boundless love for Callirhoë could only be matched by Callirhoë's own disdain toward him, since the girl wanted nothing to do with the priest.
 Despite Coresus' many prayers and promises to her, Callirhoë would not be swayed and kept rejecting him.

 Coresus then begged Dionysus himself (apparently for revenge instead of assistance), and the angered god sent a terrible, raging plague to Calydon.
 The inflicted people would rave around as if intoxicated, and eventually succumb to the disease and die.
 The suffering Calydonians consulted the oracle of Zeus and Dione at Dodona, the oracle preferred at Aetolia, and were informed that this was the madness-inducing disease was the result of Dionysus' wrath, which would only cease if Callirhoë, or anyone else willing to take her place, was sacrificed to him by Coresus himself.

 Callirhoë tried but failed to find a way out of the dire situation, as the oracle's instructions were clear.
 Finding no one else to substitute her she appealed to her parents, but they too refused to take her place leaving the city no other option but to sacrifice Callirhoë.
-The altar was prepared for the occasion, and Callirhoë led to it like an animal, but still despite all his resentment Coresus could not bring himself to slay her.
+The altar was prepared for the occasion, and Callirhoe led to it like an animal, but still despite all his resentment Coresus could not bring himself to slay her.
 Instead he drew his knife at himself, and died in her place as a proxy, for his love had been genuine and outweighed his bitterness.

 As Callirhoë watched Coresus' body lying lifeless on the ground, she was overcome with pity for the unfortunate priest.
-In shame of her past actions she cut her own throat by the Calydonian spring not far from the harbour, which was called 'Callirhoë' after her thereafter.
+In shame of her past actions she cut her own throat by the Calydonian spring not far from the harbour, which was called 'Callirhoe' after her thereafter.
 The plague was presumably ended too.